-No Theme has broader support across the political spectrum than the push to secure the border.
+One Theme with broad support across the political spectrum is the push to secure the border.
 From former President Donald Trump on the far-right to Cory Booker on the left, many in the immigration debate have articulated a vision of our borders — the southern border, in particular — as a security zone that should be monitored to prevent people and products from crossing illegally into the country.
 While some on the left might express support for the open borders policy that was in place for the first century of our country’s history, our analysis shows definitive support across the political spectrum for strong border security measures.

 That said, border security is defined very differently by different people.
 For example, many on the left disagree with former President Trump’s emphasis on building barriers and there is bipartisan push-back on the idea of using military funds or emergency powers to round up more funding for such barriers.